At the HoBB we culture good food for thought.

-More ways to interact with the HoBB Project house >
+5 more ways to interact with the HoBB Project House

-Sharing skills with Volunteers (A Help Exchange Project)
+Sharing skills directly with Volunteers (A global Help Exchange Project)

 Many students seek the opportunity to get out-of-town and into the countryside where they can put their energy to practical use.
-As members of Help Exchange, we provide around ten places each year for international volunteers.
+As members of Help Exchange, we provide ten places each year for international volunteers.
 Applications should be made online via the HoBB profile page at helpx.net.

 FREE 1Hr Taster Sessions (In support of Rural Growth Wales)